neoarz/Velora/README.md

 ## What is Velora?
-Velora is a Python-based terminal application that serves as a wrapper for [yt-dlp](https://github.com/yt-dlp/yt-dlp) (video downloader) and [FFmpeg](https://github.com/FFmpeg/FFmpeg) (video and image processor) with an command-line interface.
+Velora is a Python-based terminal application that serves as a wrapper for [yt-dlp](https://github.com/yt-dlp/yt-dlp) (video downloader) and [FFmpeg](https://github.com/FFmpeg/FFmpeg) (video and image processor) with a command-line interface.
 The project uses yt-dlp as its core download engine to download videos and audio from different platforms such as YouTube, Tiktok, SoundCloud, Instagram, and more.
 It uses FFmpeg for post-processing like video format conversion (MP4, MOV, MKV), audio extraction (MP3), and thumbnail generation (PNG, JPG, WEBP).

 ## Features
 - Download from YouTube, Vimeo, SoundCloud, TikTok, Instagram, and more
 - Extract audio from videos in MP3 format
 - Download entire playlists (Youtube)
-- Clean, ui (I tried my best)
+- Clean, UI (I tried my best)
 - Live download progress with speed and ETA
-- Multiple video formats (MP4, MOV, MKV,) using FFmpeg
+- Multiple video formats (MP4, MOV, MKV) using FFmpeg
 - Get video information before downloading
 - Extract thumbnails from videos
 - Choose between custom configs